tvooo/dbr-essay/presentation/presentation.md

 # Non-design examples

-* It’s really to distinguish between design and non-design.
+* It’s hard to distinguish between design and non-design.
 * The following are more technology- and business-driven.
 * Good examples, bad examples.